eburghar/envlt/README.md

 ```

+By default, `envlt` starts with an empty context meaning no variables are exported to `cmd`.
+There is 3 options to
+alter this behavior, and you can mix together:

+- `-i` import all accessible variables "as is"
+- `-I` import only the variables that match an expression
+- `-V` define new variables or import existing ones

 # Variable expression

-A variable expression has 3 form:
+A variable expression following the `-V` flag has 3 form:

-- `NAME`: an environment variable with the same name is imported before executing the command
+- `NAME`: import an environment variable with the same name
-- `NAME=VALUE`: a new environment variable is defined and imported with the provided value
+- `NAME=VALUE`: define a new environment variable with a static value
-- `PREFIX=backend:args:path[#anchor]`: one or several variables are imported from the backend.
-For returned
+- `PREFIX=backend:args:path[#anchor]`: define one or several variables by fetching their value from a backend.
+When
-  structured value (`vault` backend and `const` backend with `js` value), envlt recursively define one variable
+  the returned value is structured (`vault` backend and `const` backend with `js` value), envlt recursively define one
-  name for each leaf of the json tree by joining the prefix and path components with `_`.
-Path components are keys
+  variable name for each leaf of the json tree by joining the prefix and path components with `_`.
+Path components
-  for dictionaries and indexes (starting at 0) for arrays.# Backends
+  are keys for dictionaries and indexes (starting at 0) for arrays.

+# Backends

 There are currently 2 supported back-ends.